CQWEO/HEROUSER/README.md

 Tab:Toggle("Closet Exit Fix","Fixes the bug where you can't exit a closet right after entering it",false,function(Bool)
     ClosetExitFix = Bool
 end)
+Tab:Toggle("Disable Screech","No Screech",false,function(Bool)
+if Bool then
+   for _,Object in pair(workspace.CurrentRooms:GetDestroy() do
+       if Object.Name == "Screech" then

 if Floor.Value == "Hotel" or Floor.Value == "Fools" then
     Tab:Toggle("Disable Dupe Doors","Makes it so you can't open duped doors",false,function(Bool) DisableDupe = Bool